 2. Resistance Welding

-When projects need heat-treating or a way to lower costs, robots may use resistance welding.
-During this process, a current of electricity creates a pool of molten metal as it passes between the two metal bases.
-This molten metal joins the pieces of metal together.
+With this process, a current of electricity creates a pool of molten metal as it passes through the two metal bases.
+That molten metal serves to fuse the two pieces of metal.

 3. Spot Welding